killtheyak/killtheyak-pages/use-postgresql-with-django-flask.md

 First, download and install Postgres for your OS [here](http://www.postgresql.org/download/).

-Sidenote for MacOSX users: I have found [Postgres.app](http://postgresapp.com/) to be the simplest option[^brew-warning].
+Sidenote for MacOSX users: I have found [Postgres.app](http://postgresapp.com/) to be the simplest option[^path-warning].
 Just download and run the app.

 ```bash
 # check that you successfully installed postgres